Yoga Therapy

 Yoga is at its core, an ancient spiritual tradition and way of being in the world which is deeply rooted in the Indian Subcontinent.

 Yoga Therapy is open to everybody and every body.
 It’s a person centred approach meaning each session is tailored to your needs.
-Yoga Therapy has adopted the framework of the Five Layered Self or Pancha Kosha, that comes from the Taittiriya Upanishad, a traditional text.
+Yoga Therapy has adopted the framework of the Five-Layered-Self or Pancha Kosha, that comes from the Taittiriya Upanishad, a traditional text.
 It views each individual as comprising five, uniquely, inter-weaving layers consisting of the physical, energetic, mind/emotion, wisdom and heart layers.
 As we are all uniquely us, no one person will ever have the same needs.

 In hospital medicine, when living with chronic disease or changes associated with ageing, there can be so much focus on physicality.
 This can sometimes make us feel that we are incomplete or no longer whole.
 I believe that health is about more than just the physical aspect.
 It is possible to live well with a chronic disease and be uniquely you.
-The Pancha Kosha shows us that everything interconnects including our relationships with our communities and the world around us.
+The Pancha Kosha shows us that everything interconnects, including our relationships with our communities and the world around us.

 It offers an opportunity to explore that old English word, hǣlth.
 Whose meaning is “wholeness, a being whole or sound.”

-The research
+The Research

-These benefits include strength, balance, flexibility, bone health, functional breathing, pain management, bringing balance to the nervous system, restorative rest, coordination, reduction in blood pressure, connection and gratitude.
+Benefits include strength, balance, flexibility, bone health, functional breathing, pain management, bringing balance to the nervous system, restorative rest, coordination, reduction in blood pressure, connection and gratitude.

 Yoga Therapy is for every body.